Cook Traditional Spanish Paella

-- 2Since paella is predominantly made of rice, do not leave it outside the fridge if you intend to get back to it later on.
-This is especially the case when the weather is rather hot.
+- 2Since paella is predominantly made of rice, do not leave it outside the fridge if you intend to get back to it later.
+This is especially the case when the weather is hot.
 The rice can spoil easily and this will affect all other ingredients.Put it in the fridge.

 - 3If you are the type who likes sprinkling a bit of lemon juice to your paella, make sure that you only put it to the portion that will be eaten right away.
-Adding lemon juice to the entire paella will make the lifespan much shorter.Do not put seasoning to the entire pan.
+Adding lemon juice to the entire paella will make its shelf life much shorter.Do not put seasoning to the entire pan.

 - 4Paella tastes best when the quality of rice is good.
-At the same time, A-grade rice usually spoil slower, so this is an advantage in case you would like to hold on to your paella for several days.Use high grade rice.
+At the same time, A-grade rice usually spoils slower, so this is an advantage in case you'll be eating your paella over several days.Use high-grade rice.

-- 5Serving the paella in smaller containers may be better, since the whole dish is not being touched when serving it at a party.
-This way, in case you were not able to consume everything, the leftover has not been touched and therefore, it will not spoil that fast.Put it in separate containers.
+- 5Serving the paella in smaller containers may be better.
+If you put some on a platter, the rest won't have been touched, or left for too long.
+This way, in case you were not able to consume everything, there will be leftovers haven't been touched and therefore won't spoil as fast.Put it in separate containers.

-- 6Seafood is best eaten right after they are cooked.
-If your paella is topped with a lot of seafood, it is not advisable to reheat it as the seafood may go bad already after a few hours.Avoid reheating seafood paella.
+- 6Seafood is best eaten right after it's cooked.
+If your paella is topped with a lot of seafood, it is not advisable to reheat it as the seafood may go bad in just a a few hours.Avoid reheating seafood paella.

-- 7If the rice is not cooked properly and it is not well-done, the likelihood that it will get spoiled is higher because of the excess moisture.
-If you see that the texture of the rice is stickier than usual, it may be a good sign that you did not put in just the right amount of water into it.Make sure that the amount of water that you use to cook the rice is just the right amount.Advertisement
+- 7If the rice is not cooked properly and it is not well-done, the likelihood is it will spoil faster because of the excess moisture.
+If you see that the texture of the rice is stickier than usual, it may be a good sign that you did not put in just the right amount of water into it.Make sure the amount of water you use to cook the rice is just the right amount.Advertisement

 Referencing this Article